viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot-v2/pomodoro-bot-v2.md

 #### Access PicoVoice Console
 - **Go to the [PicoVoice Console](https://console.picovoice.ai/)**.
    ![PicoVoice Console](assets/picovoice_console.jpg)
+- If you don’t have an account, sign up first, then log in.
 - Navigate to the **Porcupine** section.
    ![Porcupine Home](assets/porcupine_select.jpg)